dehesselle/mibap/README.md

 - __16 GiB RAM__, since we're using a 9 GiB ramdisk to build everything.
   - Using a ramdisk speeds up the process significantly and avoids wearing out your SSD.
-  - You can choose to not use a ramdisk by overriding `RAMDISK_ENABLE=false` in a e.g. `021-custom.sh` file.
+  - You can choose to not use a ramdisk by overriding the configuration.

+    ```bash
+    echo "RAMDISK_ENABLE=false" > 021-vars-custom.sh
+    ```

-  - The build environment takes up ~6.1 GiB of disk space, the Inkscape Git repository ~1.6 GiB.
+  - The build environment takes up ~6.1 GiB of disk space, the rest is buffer to be used during compilation and packaging.
 Subject to change and YMMV.

+  - If you only want to build Inkscape and not the build environment itself, a 5 GiB ramdisk is sufficient.

 - somewhat decent __internet connection__ for all the downloads

 ## Usage

 Clone this repository to your build machine.
-You can either run all the executable scripts that have a numerical prefix yourself and in the given order (`1nn`, `2nn` - not the `0nn` ones), or, if you're feeling bold, use
+You can either run all the executable scripts that have a numerical prefix (>100) yourself and in the given order, or, if you're feeling bold, use

 ```bash
 ./build_all.sh